 There is no standard sizing systems that is used in the clothing industry.
-Clothing brands and manufactures choose a sizing system according to their preference.
+Clothing brands and manufacturers choose a sizing system according to their preference.
 On top of that, the sizing standards used by pattern companies are completely different than the clothing industry.
 When buying clothing I tend to be a size 8 however in patterns I am between a size 14 and 16.
 So the first thing to do is throw out the concept of size.
 In this case, it is not the size that matters but the fit.
 The size has nothing to do with your shape.
 Sizing is simply a mathematical formula used by the clothing industry to fit “standard” body sizes even though the majority of female bodies do not fit a standard.

 An Example of the difference between US and EUR pattern sizes